weather_iconDublin | 16.81 °C | AQI 5

 Air Pollution In Delhi

 Delhi’s air quality declines every year as winter approaches and the festive season begins, creating severe health complications for the Delhiites.
-Although the spike in air pollution levels around Diwali makes headlines, the situation is far from reality.
+Although the spike in air pollution levels around Diwali makes headlines, the ground situation is far from reality.
 The air pollution problem in the national capital is chronic, worsening annually and aggravated by various human activities.
 From vehicular emissions to dust arising out due to construction work and stubble burning in the neighbouring states, Delhi’s declining air quality stems from year-round pollutants, with the bursting of firecrackers on Diwali, adding an extra layer to this thick, toxic smog.

 ---Advertisement---

 While it is beyond doubt that firecrackers during Diwali majorly contribute to rise in the air pollution levels, they are only a part of the perennial problem.
-Year after year, Delhi’s air quality reaches alarming levels long before Diwali.
+Year after year, Delhi’s air pollution reaches alarming levels long before Diwali.
 Factors such as vehicle emissions, industrial pollutants, construction dust, and waste burning contribute to the high pollution levels across the National Capital Region (NCR).
 However, what further intensifies this pollution are specific seasonal triggers.

 In winter, low wind speeds and the atmospheric phenomenon known as “temperature inversion” trap pollutants closer to the ground, worsening air quality.
 Also, the practice of stubble burning in neighbouring states like Punjab and Haryana and Eastern Pakistan in October and November months only adds to Delhi’s woes, pushing pollution to critical levels.